SMosegaard/cds-vis/assignments/assignment-2/README.md

 Despite its superior performance, the NN model is significantly more computationally heavy to run compared to the simple LR classifier.
 This raises the question of whether the improvement in accuracy justifies the increased computational resources required for training.

 Additionally, the importance of hyperparameter tuning should be considered.
 While the project includes code for hyperparameter tuning with parameters anticipated to substantially impact model performance, it is important to consider whether the potential performance advantages justifies the additional costs.
-Therefore, it might not be essential for this particular project, but it might be crucial if the models were to be deployed on real-life situations and critical data.
+Therefore, it might not be essential for this particular project, but it could be crucial if the models were to be deployed on real-life situations and critical data.